 Urbana works with a multilevel review process, as follows:

 The Review Process.
-The senior editors send the submission, anonymously, to two editorial board members, requesting their evaluation of the paper submitted.
-The reviewers are required to answer questions about the paper’s argument, its analysis and evidence presented.
-Within 6-8 weeks, the reviewers send their complete evaluations and recommendations to the senior editors.
+The senior editors send the submission, anonymously, to two external referees, requesting their evaluation of the paper submitted.
+The external reviewers are required to answer questions about the paper’s argument, its analysis and evidence presented.
+Within 6-8 weeks, the external reviewers send their complete evaluations and recommendations to the senior editors.

 Outcomes of the Review Process.
 If a paper is accepted for publication with revisions, the senior editors communicate with the author about the changes to be introduced in the paper.
 The author receives a 3-4-week deadline for introducing revisions.